IgniteUI/igniteui-docfx/en/components/select.md

 Additionally, the above sample illustrates two-way data-binding via `ngModel`.
 What is more, you can use the Select component in [`Angular Forms`](#select-in-angular-forms).

 By default, the select component will use the selected item's element `innerText` to be displayed in the input field.
-In cases with more complex item templates, you can explicitly set the `text` property to specify what to display in the input field when selecting this item.
+In cases with more complex item templates, you can explicitly set the `text` property to specify what to display in the input field when this item is selected.
 For example:

 ```html
 <igx-select>